 We currently offer six different courses, they are:

-Each course runs over a number of weeks and are developed and facilitated by experienced members of the team alongside volunteers and peer support workers who all have lived experience of the topic you’re covering.
+Each course run over a number of weeks and are developed and facilitated by experienced members of the team alongside volunteers and peer support workers who all have lived experience.

 The course facilitators actively promote self-compassion and self-care, and will encourage you to practice this on the course and in-between sessions.